deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 * I will count *substantial* replies to other people's posts.

-Each week amounts to 1% of your final grade in the course.
-It doesn't seem like much, but it adds up! <br />
+Each week amounts to a fraction more than 1% of your final grade in the course.
+It doesn't seem like much, but it adds up!
+You'll also be *required* to use some of your own tweets in the [Final Reflection](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/final-reflection), so take your tweets seriously!

-I may occasionally give some short feedback on improving your tweets.
-Even if you're getting full points based on completion, my advice is important because you'll be using your tweets (and maybe even tweets from other people in class or from anyone, really, but I digress) in your [Final Reflection](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/final-reflection).
-You'll be *required* to use some of your own tweets in that reflection, so take your tweets seriously!

 _____